y1zhou/knowledge-base/content/series/time-series/8-conditional-heteroscedastic-models/index.md

 ---
 title: "Conditional Heteroscedastic Models"
 date: 2020-11-23T18:22:39-05:00
-summary: "" # appears in list of posts
+summary: "Introducing volatility to our time series models.
+The properties and building procedures of ARCH and GARCH models are discussed." # appears in list of posts
 categories: ["Time Series"] # main category; shown in post metadata
-tags: ["Time Series"] # list of related tags
+tags: ["Time Series", "Autocorrelation", "Visualization"] # list of related tags

 slug: "time-series-conditional-heteroscedastic-models"
 toc: true # table of contents button in post